-Twenty-five years after winning a historic silver medal in Albertville, members of Canada’s 1992 Men’s Olympic Team came together last summer for their first reunion.
+Twenty-five years after winning silver in France, members of Canada’s 1992 Olympic team gathered for their first reunion.

 Former members of Canada’s National Men’s Team came together in southern British Columbia for their 11th reunion.